Passion of Mind

-Passion of Mind is a 2000 American drama film directed by Alain Berliner from a screenplay by Ronald Bass and David Field.
+Passion of Mind is a 2000 American drama film directed by Alain Berliner and written by Ron Bass and David Field.
 The first English-language film by Berliner, it stars Demi Moore, Stellan Skarsgård, William Fichtner, Peter Riegert, and Sinéad Cusack.
 It received negative reviews from critics and became a box-office bomb, grossing just $769,272 against its $12 million budget, whilst Moore received a nomination for the Golden Raspberry Award for Worst Actress.

 Coralie Fargeat, the film's second second assistant director who was tasked with jobs such as bringing Moore coffee each morning, later became a filmmaker in her own right and convinced Moore to star in her critically acclaimed horror film The Substance (2024).